-Nisha Abdul Rehuman, Bijo Mathew*, Rakesh Kumar Jat, Orazio Nicolotti and Hoon Kim Pages 1 - 18 ( 18 )
+Nisha A. Rehuman, Bijo Mathew*, Rakesh K. Jat, Orazio Nicolotti and Hoon Kim* Pages 898 - 914 ( 17 )

 Background: Monoamine oxidases (MAOs) play a crucial role during the development of various neurodegenerative disorders.
 There are two MAO isozymes, MAO-A and MAO-B. MAO-A is a flavoenzyme, which binds to the outer mitochondrial membrane and catalyzes the oxidative transformations of neurotransmitters like serotonin, norepinephrine, and dopamine.

-Conclusion: The review provides a valuable tool for the development of new class of various selective MAO-A inhibitors for the treatment of depression and other anxiety disorders.
+Conclusion: The review provides a valuable tool for the development of a new class of various selective MAO-A inhibitors for the treatment of depression and other anxiety disorders.

-MAO-A, MAO-B, Inhibitors, Neurotransmitters, Molecular scaffolds, neurodegenerative disorders.
+MAO-A, MAO-B, inhibitors, neurotransmitters, molecular scaffolds, neurodegenerative disorders.